 First picture is the requisite McDonalds.
 We are staying right across from KFC.
 (Pls. view prior post to see how I risk my life just to get a chicken/biscuit!)

 Third pic is the only post office at least in this district.
 9 million people in Ho Chi Minh, 8 districts.
 AND, no mailboxes!
 You must go to P.O.
-Heidi and Lars in front of P.O.
-And Alan and Anya at the tunnels used in Vietnam war by the North.
+Heidi and our son in front of P.O.
+And Alan and our daughter at the tunnels used in Vietnam war by the North.

 I love you all and I especially send a big hug to my husband who is being such a good sport about my not being there!